Moscolape/alx-low_level_programming/0x0D-preprocessor/README.md

-This README.md describes the function of the program written in the other files of this repository
+This README.md describes the function of the header files written into this repository